memgraph/docs/docs/how-to-guides/streams/manage-streams-lab.md

 You cannot edit a started stream.
 You can only create a new stream with the changes you want to implement.

-You can only change the transformation module and [the stream offset](manage-streams.md#how-to-change-the-kafka-stream-offset).
+You can only change the transformation module and the stream offset..

 ## How to change Kafka stream offset?